jjjllxx/texas-holdem-in-cpp/docker/Docker.md

 docker --version
 ```

-Before doing the following steps, it is recommanded to go trhough all the files in `Docker` folder, focusing on file paths, in case of unintended errors.
+Before doing the following steps, it is recommanded to go through all the files in `docker` folder, focusing on file paths, in case of unintended errors.
 ## Setup environment

 *This is a 1 time step*

-1. In your home directory, open `.bashrc` and add `source /proj/texas-holdem-in-cpp/Docker/dock-setup.sh` to the bottom.
+1. In your home directory, open `.bashrc` and add `source /proj/texas-holdem-in-cpp/docker/dock-setup.sh` to the bottom.
-2. You may need to add execute permissions to the script (`chmod +x /proj/texas-holdem-in-cpp/Docker/dock-setup.sh`)
+2. You may need to add execute permissions to the script (`chmod +x /proj/texas-holdem-in-cpp/docker/dock-setup.sh`)
 3. Run `dock thd` in terminal to enter the docker container. (thd means texas hold'em develop)

 There are more convenient functions in the script you can refer to.